 - 3 tablespoons vegetable oil

 - ½ cup raisins

-- Pre-heat oven to 350 degrees F. Line a 8x8 or 9x9 baking pan with foil or parchment paper.
+- Pre-heat oven to 350 degrees F. Line an 8x8 or 9x9 baking pan with foil or parchment paper.

-- In a large bowl mix together all of the dry ingredients until combined.
+- In a large bowl mix all of the dry ingredients until combined.

 - Stir in egg, oil, milk, and raisins with a spatula until combined.

-- Pour batter into prepared pan and bake at 350 degrees f for 20-25 minutes or until toothpick inserted in the center comes out clean.
+- Pour batter into prepared pan and bake at 350 degrees F for 20-25 minutes or until the toothpick inserted in the center comes out clean.